SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 ** Service available at http://192.168.99.102/hello/v1 **
 {% endhighlight %}

+#### Using Consul for service discovery in the containers

+Consul has been specified as the default DNS server for the containers.
+Registered services can be looked up normally, so after starting a container you can do this (based on the previous example):

+{% highlight bash %}
+$ docker exec -it 16f25b75b4fdee72be6d992c4c7f39f01604c2b4cd5c2a062b0779d031f403f0 ping consul.service.consul
+PING consul.service.consul (192.168.99.100): 56 data bytes
+64 bytes from 192.168.99.100: seq=0 ttl=63 time=0.208 ms
+64 bytes from 192.168.99.100: seq=1 ttl=63 time=0.434 ms
+{% endhighlight %}

 ### Add log aggregation

 ELK based log aggregation system can be added with the script